 The University of Gdańsk is a dynamically developing institution of higher learning, and one that combines respect for tradition with a commitment to the new.
-We offer a very wide range of academic subjects, and an equally wide range of subjects that lead to professional qualifications in demand on the job market.
-An increasingly large proportion of students pursue their studies in state-of-the-art facilities on the University's Baltic Campus, which is one of the largest university complexes in northern Poland.
+It offers education in nearly all fields of academic knowledge, in sought-after professions on the job market and in state-of-the-art facilities in its Gdańsk, Sopot and Gdynia campuses.
+It is currently one of the most modern academic centres in Poland.

 The University of Gdańsk was founded on 20 March 1970.
 It was formed from an amalgamation of two institutions of higher education: the Higher Economics School in Sopot and the Higher Pedagogical School in Gdańsk.
 Later, it also included the Higher Teacher Training School.
 The precursor of the Higher Economics School in Sopot was the Higher School of Maritime Trade in Sopot, which opened in 1945 and awarded its first degrees in 1947.

 20 March 2020 marks the 50th anniversary of the founding of the University of Gdańsk, at present the largest university in the Pomeranian region, which has had an indisputable influence on the development of modern Poland, science and higher education.
 We have eleven faculties with over 25 thousand students, doctoral students and post-graduates, who are taught by more than one thousand seven hundred academic staff.
 In such fields of study as Biology, Biotechnology, Chemistry, Oceanography, Quantum Physics, Pedagogy, Psychology, Law and Economic Sciences, the University of Gdańsk is one of the best institutions in Poland.

 The University of Gdańsk boasts significant scientific achievement which enforces its leading position, particularly through activity and research connected with the sea.
 In this regard, the University has been involved in cooperation with scientific research centres from nearly all corners of the globe.